Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 8- The Challenger](/blog/enneagram/enneagram-type-8)

 - **Core Emotion:** Anger
 - **Childhood Wound:** Eights felt ambivalent towards the nurturing figure in their home.
-They decided to grow up quickly because they felt that by showing vulnerability or “softness” they would be hurt, rejected, or betrayed.
+They decided to grow up quickly because they felt that by showing vulnerability or “softness,” they would be hurt, rejected, or betrayed.

 </article>
 <article class="section-content">